 - How the sponsor will benefit from the relationship.

-The lowest hanging fruit are the people you already know plus their friends, family and colleagues.
+The lowest hanging fruit is the people you already know plus their friends, family, and colleagues.
 So get badgering.
 If your mates can’t help they may know someone that can.

 We all lead busy lives, and it’s never going to be someone’s top priority to give you money or products for free.
 So it’s vital to reach out to your potential sponsors at least once more, if not twice.